shailendra-singh-dev/NasaApod_WalE/README.md

 image without distortion or clipping

 Improvement Areas : Caching could have been introduced.
-                    Zoomage(For pinch-to-zoom)
+                    , Zoomage(For pinch-to-zoom).
-					Landscape
+		    , Landscape .
-					Share images with others
+		    , Share images with others.
-					Export images to other apps
+		    , Export images to other apps.

 Library used: Daggar,Viewmodel,Retrofit,Room,Glide,Coroutine
 Architecture: MVVM